jundalisay/spblist/content/en/research/mohammad/quran/sura-036.md

 their hands did not make it.
 Will they not be appreciative?
 30.
-16636.
-YA-SEEN (Ya-Seen)

 36. Glory be to Him who created all the pairs;
 of what the earth produces, and of their own selves, and of what they do not know.

-37. Another sign for them is the night: We strip the day out of it—and they are in dark- ness.
+37. Another sign for them is the night: We strip the day out of it—and they are in darkness.

 38. And the sun runs towards its destination.
-Such is the design of the Almighty, the All-
+Such is the design of the Almighty, the All- Knowing.
-Knowing.

 39. And the moon: We have disposed it in phases, until it returns like the old twig.
 40. The sun is not to overtake the moon, nor is the night to outpace the day.
 Each floats in an orbit.